 Responsibilities of Fellows

 - Fellows are assigned eight hours per week of related research work.
 This work is intended to provide research in support of IGWS scholarly interests and provide professional development and research mentorship to fellows.

 - By accepting this externally funded fellowship, the fellowship recipient agrees to respond to any reporting requests received from AUC by the deadlines communicated to the awarded fellow.
 This may include a request for photos or academic progress information to be used for reporting purposes, or attendance of fellowship events including any meetings or events with donors as requested by the relevant university entities

-April 15 for the Fall semester and November 1 for the Spring semester.
+Deadline: April 15 for the fall semester and November 1 for the spring semester.

 Important Note: Applicants are required to provide the Gender and Women's Studies with a written statement in which they should indicate their research and professional experience, as well as professional goals.
 Any financial challenges should be indicated in the written statement.

 For inquiries, email email@example.com.